ramankumar-1/ramankumar-1/README.md

 - 👋 Hi, I’m @ramankumar-1
-- 👀 I’m interested in Python and Machine Learning Projects.
+- 👀 I’m interested in Python, Web Developement & ML Projects.
 - 🌱 I’m currently learning Computer Science from VIT.
 - 💞️ I’m looking to collab on any project.